Pink Lady Peperomia

 You can feed your pink lady a balanced feed in the spring and summer months.

-A multipurpose compost will be fine, I add 10% or 20% perlite to help with drainage.
+A multipurpose compost will be fine, I add 10% or 20% perlite to help with drainage and get air to the roots.

 When To Repot

 The pink lady actually likes to be a bit root bound, but if it becomes really pot bound, then you can pot it up a size.
-Anytime of the year is ok, but spring is ok.
+Anytime of the year is ok, but spring is best so the roots will have space over the coming growing season.

 Pink Lady Peperomia Temperature